AndresMireles/OptionPricer/README.md

 ## Overview

 The **Option Pricing Library** is a C++ project designed to model and price financial options using both analytical and numerical methods.
-It provides a robust framework for representing financial options and calculating their prices and Greeks (sensitivities) using the Black-Scholes model and Partial Differential Equation (PDE)-based finite difference methods.
+It provides a framework for representing financial options and calculating their prices and Greeks (sensitivities) using the Black-Scholes model and Partial Differential Equation (PDE)-based finite difference methods.

 ## Features